MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-arff.md

 ## How to use Convert to ARFF

 1. Add the [Convert to ARFF](convert-to-arff.md) module to your experiment.
-You can find this module in the [Data Format Conversions](data-format-conversions.md) category in Azure Machine Learning Studio.
+You can find this module in the [Data Format Conversions](data-format-conversions.md) category in Azure Machine Learning Studio (classic).

 2. Connect it to any module that outputs a dataset.